-The Business Education department's faculty seeks to provide all students with the proper 21st century tools to meet their future goals.
-These college preparatory course offerings provide a solid foundation for finance, economics, business, information literacy and entrepreneurship.
-Creativity, critical thinking, problem solving, communication, and collaboration are skills not only central to our business education programming but are called for by Massachusetts and Federal educational and business leaders.
-We endeavor to serve our students by offering a curriculum that combines the key elements of academic and 21st Century themes, while exposing students to today's global economic concepts.
-We seek to utilize today's technology to explore the vast world of business, develop expertise, and to provide a foundation for further collegiate study.
-We also offer membership in Distributive Education Club of America (DECA.org) and Banking Internships with Workers Credit Union.
+The Business department faculty seeks to provide all students with current conceptual and technology skills necessary to meet students' future career goals.
+The Business courses, and courses develop valuable skills needed in every business such as creativity, critical thinking, problem solving, communication, and collaboration skills sought by business leaders when hiring.
+The Business curriculum combines the key elements of academic and 21st Century themes, while exposing students to today's global economic concepts.
+We utilize modern technology to explore the vast world of business, develop expertise, and to provide a foundation for further collegiate study.
+We also offer membership in Distributive Education Club of America (DECA.org) and a Retail Internship.